SergeiDBykov/nustar_sj0243/README.md

 - `./data_analysis`
  the notebooks for the pipeline management are stored in this folder.
     1. `./data_analysis/nustar_pipeline/`  Store the notebooks to reduce the raw science data into high-level products.
 The  instructions are given in the notebooks.
 I highly recommend to create a separate notebooks for each observation. `*_ph_averaged_*` notebooks are used to create the phase-averaged products. `*_ph_resolved_*` notebooks are used to create the phase-resolved products.
     2. `./nustar_scripts/model_*/` contains notebooks with spectral fitting of science product.
-Again I advise to create a separate notebook for each observation.
+Again I advise to create a separate notebook for each observation, and for every spectral model (e.g. `cutoffpl`) create an appropriate folder (e.g. `./nustar_scripts/model_cuutoffpl/`).
     3. `./nustar_scripts/plots_and_tables/` contains (example) notebooks with the final results report: plots, tables, etc

 -----